koudelka/honeydew/README.md

 If you want to implement your own queue, check out the included queues as a guide.
 Try to keep in mind where exactly your queue state lives, is your queue process(es) where jobs live, or is it a completely stateless connector for some external broker?
 Or a hybrid?
 I'm excited to see what you come up with, please open a PR! <3

-### Dispatchers
-Honeydew provides the following dispatchers:

-- `Honeydew.Dispatcher.LRUNode` - Least Recently Used Node (sends jobs to the least recently used worker on the least recently used node, the default for global queues)
-- `Honeydew.Dispatcher.LRU` - Least Recently Used Worker (FIFO, the default for local queues)
-- `Honeydew.Dispatcher.MRU` - Most Recently Used Worker (LIFO)

-You can also use your own dispatching strategy by passing it to `Honeydew.queue_spec/2`.
-Check out the [built-in dispatchers](https://github.com/koudelka/honeydew/tree/master/lib/honeydew/dispatcher) for reference.

 ### Worker State
 Worker state is immutable, the only way to change it is to cause the worker to crash and let the supervisor restart it.

 Your worker module's `init/1` function must return `{:ok, state}`.
 If anything else is returned or the function raises an error, the worker will die and restart after a given time interval (by default, five seconds).

 ### TODO:
-- let the user decide if they want to `:ignore` during their init/1, to allow errors to bubble up the supervision tree.
 - statistics?
 - `yield_many/2` support?
 - benchmark mnesia queue's dual filter implementations, discard one?

-### Acknowledgements

-Thanks to Marcelo Gornstein (@marcelo), for his [failing worker restart strategy](https://web.archive.org/web/20170929101642/http://inaka.net/blog/2012/11/29/every-day-erlang/).